Cubix-Dev/SNext/README.md

 ## Tell me more, please!

 As you wish.
 SNext is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
-You can then download these games or apps and play them offline or online through a little UI magic and our inhouse compiler, Vroom!
+You can then download these games or apps and play them offline or online through a little UI magic and SNConnect!

 ## What do I need to run SNext?

 SNext is now an ElectronJS executable, so that means all the dependencies come packaged with it.
 That's a good thing for you, since all you need is that now!
+You can get the lastest version from the releases section to the right.

 ## Wait a minute.
 Isn't this just Turbowarp then?

 Well, not quite.
 First of all, SNext isn't an editor..
-We don't have custom firmware to make games with, so you'll have to live with boring old [Turbowarp](https://turbowarp.org) for now.
+Although we now have our own editor called [SN-Edit](https://cube-enix.github.io/sn-edit/).
 Second, this is a console.
 Not an *emulator*, a *console*.
 We have our own system, with our own code, that has its own features.
 Also, does TurboWarp have a custom server running to host games?
 Ok, maybe they do, but it isn't as cool as ours!

 ## Wow, this sounds fun!
 How do I add my game to the console?